PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

     <img src="../Images/PicoW/ControllerSetup-PicoW-Flash1.jpg">

-6. Unplug the Pico W's USB from your computer.
+6. Unplug the Pico's USB from your computer.
 Then plug it into your Switch.
 7. Plug the UART into your computer.

 Note that the same firmware is used for both wireless and non-wireless Picos.